-In June, the cash price per thousand board feet of lumber increased to 288 percent since April 2020.
-Before the pandemic, the price was usually between $350 and $500.
+The price of lumber is shocking: In June 2021, the cash price per thousand board feet of lumber was up 288 percent since April 2020.
+Prior to the pandemic, this price was usually between $350 and $500.
 On June 8th, it was $1,391.
-This price increase has occurred despite wood production being at a 13-year high.

 The Effects of The Lumber Shortage

-The lumber shortage has kept prices high, and they will likely continue to be high.
-Setzer believes that the price per thousand board feet will probably stay between $600 and $1,000 in the long term rather than go back to pre-pandemic prices.
+This lumber shortage keeps prices high, and there doesn’t appear to be an end in sight.
+The predictions indicate that the price per thousand board feet will probably stay between $600 and $1,000 in the long term rather than return to pre-pandemic prices.